-This new app will be included for anyone on the following Office 365 plans: All enterprise plans (E1, E3, E4 [which will no longer be sold after June 2016] & E5), which includes government and not-for-profit plans, Education plans, Office 365 Business Essentials and Office 365 Business Premium.
+Planner is included for anyone on the following Office 365 plans: All enterprise plans (E1, E3, & E5), which includes government and not-for-profit plans, Education plans, Office 365 Business Essentials and Office 365 Business Premium.

 This is still only in Preview but already looks impressive and includes a number of useful features.
 In terms of project management, it seems like it is currently aimed at being a ‘lightweight’ task and project management app, but as it is continually updated this could change.